caonrossi/thehauntedbook/README.md

 Then, every album track has been associated to with an ancient object belonging to Freud's collection, creating a parallelism between the ghost images of Ghosts I-IV and those inherent in these objects.
 The noise function has also been applied to the photographs in the collection, treated in black and white, which are thus brought back to a changing and uncertain state, once again phantasmic.

- "Ghosts I – IV" ghosts, now made visible, accompany the ghosts of past narratives, hidden in Freud's collection of ancient statuettes.
+ "Ghosts I – IV" ghosts, now made visible, accompany the ghosts of past narratives, hidden in Freud's collection of ancient statues.